West Coast, U.S. (with global reach)

-Initial Involvement: A general manufacturing company located in the Midwest detected a rapid increase in the cost of MRO materials associated with its production lines.
+Initial Involvement: A general manufacturing company located in the Midwest detected a rapid increase in the cost of MRO inventory associated with its production lines.
 The sharp cost increase was both surprising and confusing.
-The company deployed Synovos’ third-party storeroom management program at two of its five production sites to better control storeroom inventory, improve purchasing power, and accent the company’s drive for continuous improvement.
+The company deployed Synovos’ storeroom operations program at two of its five production sites to better control MRO inventory, improve purchasing power, and accent the company’s drive for continuous improvement.

 Added Value: Synovos, with help from its on-site team, researched the company’s MRO spending, eventually tying the increase in activity directly to new production equipment and materials.